-Evan Forman, PhD, is a clinical psychologist whose research interests include health-related behavior change especially related to problems of obesity and overeating, food cravings, and neurocognition of eating in the Laboratory for Innovations in Health-Related Behavior Change.
+Evan Forman, PhD, is a clinical psychologist whose research interests include health-related behavior change especially related to problems of obesity and overeating, food cravings, and neurocognition of eating.
 His research interests also include cognitive-behavioral and acceptance-based psychotherapies, psychotherapy mechanisms of action, and the development and evaluation of acceptance-based behavioral interventions for anxiety disorders.

-Currently he serves as principle investigator of Mind Your Health, an NIH-funded randomized controlled trial comparing gold standard behavioral intervention to an acceptance-based behavior intervention for obesity; principle investigator of TakeControl, a smartphone-based system for treating binge eating disorder with just-in-time, momentary interventions; and co-investigator of Project ENACT (PI Meghan Butryn), Project ImPACT (PI Meghan Butryn) and BestFit (PI Nancy Sherwood), which are NIH-funded trials comparing alternate forms of cognitive-behavioral interventions for obesity.
+Forman is principal investigator of Mind Your Health II, an NIH-funded randomized controlled trial comparing gold standard behavioral intervention to an acceptance-based behavior intervention for obesity; principal investigator of TakeControl, a smartphone-based system for treating binge eating disorder with just-in-time, momentary interventions; and co-investigator of Project ENACT (PI Meghan Butryn), Project ImPACT (PI Meghan Butryn) and BestFit (PI Nancy Sherwood), which are NIH-funded trials comparing alternate forms of cognitive-behavioral interventions for obesity.
 He has also, with Lauren Bradley (PI), developed and evaluated a web-based intervention for preventing weight regain post-bariatric surgery.
-He was awarded the Weight Watchers Karen Miller Kovach Award from the Obesity Society and an Innovation Grant from Drexel University to fund the development of a system to predict and prevent dietary lapses and will work in conjunction with the Weight Watchers smartphone app.
-In collaboration with James Herbert, PhD, he also is conducting an RCT comparing standard CBT to an acceptance-based behavior therapy for social anxiety as delivered through various modalities including via videoconference, interactive website, avatar and in person.
+He was awarded the Weight Watchers Karen Miller Kovach Award from the Obesity Society and an Innovation Grant from Drexel University to fund the development of a system to predict and prevent dietary lapses.
+In collaboration with James Herbert, PhD, he has conducted several trials of acceptance-based and standard CBT for social anxiety as delivered through various modalities including via videoconference, interactive website, avatar and in person.

-Currently Dr. Forman serves as a Professor in the Department of Psychology and Director of the Center for Weight, Eating and Lifestyle Science, or the WELL Center.
+Currently Forman serves as a professor in the Department of Psychology and Director of the Center for Weight, Eating and Lifestyle Science, or the WELL Center.
 He teaches both undergraduate and graduate psychology courses including Principles of Psychotherapy, Advanced CBT, and Abnormal Psychology.
 He is a board member and past president of the Philadelphia Behavior Therapy Association.
-Dr. Forman was also named Managing Editor of PsychologicalTreatments.org and he is the chair of the Committee on Science and Practice for APA Division 12 (Society for Clinical Psychology).
+Evan Forman was also named Managing Editor of PsychologicalTreatments.org and he is the chair of the Committee on Science and Practice for APA Division 12 (Society for Clinical Psychology).
 He authored an Oxford Press Treatments That Work manual series for acceptance-based behavior treatment for obesity.